raffll/yampt/README.md

 To "dictionary_user" you can copy translated dictionaries from "dictionary_new" and re-run script.
 This folder will be merged with "NATIVE.dic" from "dictionary_base" for future convertions.
 Rest of the folders will be refreshed.

+Script also convert your native master files, so by modifying "NATIVE.dic", you can do no-esp patch.

 ## Usage
 ```
 yampt.exe command <additional commands> -f <file list> -d <dictionary list>